AskHarshit/demo_pokeapi/README.md

 Hi Team,

 My Name is Harshit Bhardwaj, currently working as an Associate Consultant QA in GlobalLogic India Pvt.
-Ltd.
+Ltd. Let's talk more about experience while being on the call :)

 This cypress project talks about Pokemon API "https://pokeapi.co/api/v2/" and here particulary GET call "https://pokeapi.co/api/v2/pokemon/{id or name}/".

-Following are the things kept in mind in order to complete validation:
+Below are the things kept in mind in order to complete validation:

   1. For Name :
      a.
-Validate the name of a pokemon (by saving the response first and then pass it)
+Validate the name of a pokemon (by saving the response first and then pass it) - Parameterization

      b.
 Validate 'Moves' schema (nested json) of a pokemon